What is Perthes Disease?

 How is Perthes Disease Diagnosed?

 Clinical examination findings include a visible limp with walking and decreased hip joint range of motion.
 An X-ray may show the flattening of the femoral head.
-Often in the initial stages, changes cannot be seen on an X-ray but may be demonstrated by successive x-rays.
+Changes cannot be seen on an X-ray in the initial stages but may be demonstrated by successive x-rays.
 At times an MRI or bone scan may also be required.

 Please consult your hip physiotherapist or doctor for diagnostic assistance regarding Perthes Disease.

 Perthes Disease Treatment

 For children under 6, treatment is usually conservative and doesn’t require surgery.
 Because they are young and their bones still have a lot of growing and developing, the femoral head has more time to repair.
 Conservative management is where your physiotherapist can assist.
 Your child will require rest from high-intensity activities, including running, to prevent further damage to the hip joint.